spectree/certified-kubernetes-administrator/Domain 2 - Workloads & Scheduling/Deployment_Configuration.md

 If you want fast rollout, make use of maxSurge.

 If there might be a resource quota in place and partial unavailability is acceptable, maxUnavailable can be used.

+## estart Policies

+By default, Docker containers will not start when they exit or when docker daemon is restarted.

+Docker provides restart policies to control whether your containers start automatically when they exit, or when Docker restarts.

+a. no : default, don;t automatically restart the cotainer
+b. on-failure : restart the container if it exits due to an error, which manifest as a non-zero exit code.
+c. unless-stopped : restart the cotnainer uless if it is stopped or Docker daemon itself stopped oe restarted.
+d. always. : Always restart the cotnainer if it stopped

+We can specify the restart policy by using the --restart flag with docker run command.